EVHaste/haste-makes-waste/_posts/2022-09-24-renegade-ghost-chapter-2.markdown

 He took off his right glove.
 He chose violence.

-Ghost wasn't expecting the jab, or the subsequent right hook.
+Esper wasn't expecting the jab, or the subsequent right hook.
 She phased through the third blow, tried to block the next but took the uppercut to the chin, stumbling backward and scrambling away from him.

 "Whoa whoa, what the fuck?"
 Her hands were up.
 "What happened to *don't jump*?"